friendethan/LipidMigration_IMS/README.md

 # Visualizing Species Migration in Sublimated Matrix for MALDI-IMS
 This is an archive for the R codes used to plot the heatmaps and line charts for the MALDI-TOF IMS results included in the publication listed below.
+The goal of this project was to characterize the degree of vertical migration of species from the samples into the matrix layer post sublimation.
+Multiple spectra were obtained on the same spot in order to obtain a profile of the species present at different depths of the matrix down to the tissue layer.

+## Data Format
+The data analyzed are obtained from the Bruker Ultraflex system with flexControl 3.4 and quadratic calibration.
+Multiple spectra were obtained on the same point with the same filename.
+As such, within one folder, there is a subfolder of the spot coordinate and within that, a list of folders numbered in the order the spectra were acquired.
+This allowed for correlation between folder number and sampling depth.

 ## Files